 Tomatoes are the plant I get most questions about, but it can also affect peppers, chillis, aubergines, courgettes, marrows and squashes.

 BER is caused by a lack of calcium in the fruit, it’s not a disease.
 Knowing this many gardeners advise spraying or feeding with Epsom Salts.
 More calcium isn’t the answer for various reasons.
 Firstly the problem isn’t a lack of calcium in the plant, it’s a shortage in the developing fruit.
 The problem is one of calcium mobility, the plant is struggling to move the calcium into the fast developing fruit.

 Secondly, the soil or compost is rarely short of calcium.
 Most soils have plenty of calcium.
 Adding more doesn’t help.

 The answer is to make the calcium available to the fruit.

-Interestingly, there is some evidence that fruit growth rate is a factor in BEM incidence.
+Interestingly, there is some evidence that fruit growth rate is a factor in BER incidence.
 Faster growing varieties are more susceptible.

 How Does Calcium Shortage Cause Blossom End Rot?

 Calcium is needed to strengthen the cell walls in the fruit.
 If it is absent or in short supply the cells walls rupture and the cell dies.
 Once this happens there is no cure for that fruit.
 But we can prevent it happening to other fruit on the plant.

 I often get told that Epsom salt foliar feeds work for some growers, but I doubt it actually does as there is no calcium in Epsom salts, except sometimes as a contaminant.
 It’s true to say that if you spray the fruit themselves with a calcium rich liquid, ie foliar feed, they will absorb a minute amount of calcium.
 But even then it has to be mobile enough to move to the blossom end.
 There is no conclusive research to prove it works.
 It’s just anecdotal.